How to Research Your B2B Audience

 Need vs. Want

 A B2B buyer considers the welfare of the business even before making a purchase and makes sure that a need for the product truly exists.
 On the other hand, a consumer buyer might go for the purchase that he/she wants.
-There’s difference between a want and need.
+There’s a difference between a want and need.

 As a B2B marketer, you can easily segment your audience by identifying the common needs and behaviors of numerous business types and building your marketing strategy around them.